RomanPilyushin/Hacken/README.md

 - **Requirement**: Connect to an EVM-compatible node (like Ethereum, Arbitrum, BSC, Optimism, etc.) using a service such as Infura to retrieve real-time transactions.
     - **Current Implementation**:
         - The application connects to **Infura** (an Ethereum-compatible node) using **Web3j** to retrieve Ethereum transactions in real time.
-        - It processes the transactions and stores them in the H2 database.
+        - It processes the transactions and stores them in the Postgres database.
 - **Fulfillment**: ✅ This requirement is fully implemented.

 #### 2. **Start, Stop, Resume Without Losing Transactions**